LCIT-AIP-W25/FinRL/README.md

  #### now train the ddpg agent using the command 'python train_ddpg.py' in the terminal.
  #### run the main file to up the trading bot using the command 'python main.py' in the terminal.

+### for UI get the stockTradingUI folder which is developed in react.js command to start the application 'npm start'